 With this journal, we would like to promote academic exchange on current developments in VET.
 In our opinion, knowledge about the many international developments in VET has been too limited so far.
 However, since the importance of VET is increasing significantly, the need for academic exchange is also growing.
 There is a lack of scholarly journals with which these research results can be systematically shared.
 Although the global development of VET systems is the focus of this journal, it is welcoming numerous foci of vocational education studies, i.e. philosophy of (vocational) education, didactics, or history of (vocational) education.

-Open Access
+Open Access and Copyright Statement

 Editorial process

 Contributions may be submitted in response to the current call for papers, or at any time as a contribution to the general section of the journal.
 They are first read by a member of the editorial office.
+Additionally, submissions undergo a plagiarism check.
 If the paper meets the journal's formal and content requirements, it will be sent to the reviewers, one of whom will be one of the journal's lead editors.
 If at least one author of a submitted manuscript is in any way associated with one of the editors, the manuscript will be reviewed by two external experts.
 After receiving the receipt of the peer reviews, they are shared with the authors.
 Depending on the acceptance of the paper and the suggestions for revision/ questions for clarification, the authors edit the manuscript.
 The new version of the manuscript is handed in and read again by one of the lead editors.
 If all review comments have been addressed, the manuscript is then handed to the editorial office.
-If not, the manuscript is send back to the author for further revision.
-The members of the editorial office recheck the manuscript regarding the formal requirements of the journal.
+If not, the manuscript is sent back to the author for further revision.
+The members of the editorial office re-check the manuscript regarding the formal requirements of the journal.
 If there are any issues, the manuscript is sent back to the authors for a last revision.
-Afterwards the paper is released for publication.
+Afterwards, the paper is released for publication.

 Peer-Review Policy